erkkah/letarette-talk/README.md

 # letarette-talk

-Slides and demo for the Letarette talk at Innovation Bay May 2022.
+Slides and demo for the Letarette talk at Innovation Bay, May 2022.

 ## Running the presentation

 Run `npm install` and `npm run dev` to start the presentation on http://localhost:8080.
 Use left / right arrows to move between slides.
 Some slides have several pages.
-Use up / down arrows to swith page.
+Use up / down arrows to switch page.

 ## Running the demo backend